 We Can Help

-Weiner Law Group has the expertise to help you fight unfair arrest and charges.
+The criminal defense lawyers at Weiner Law Group has the expertise to help you fight unfair arrest and charges.
 Even if you live outside Nevada, we can appear in court for you and argue your case.
 Stay out of jail, keep your driving record clear, and avoid a criminal record—call us to find out how.

 Weiner Law Group is available to assist you with your driver’s license violations!
 Call us today at 702-202-0500 or fill out our contact form for help with your case.